Mad-Ax/ScalerController/README.md

 ## Functionality not listed on roadmap / Wishlist / Gripe list

+- Need a way of sending a 2-way gear selector thru the unit
 - Input value validation - if an input value read by the PPMReader is not within expected bounds, it should be assumed BAD and set to the centre value
 - Failsafe warning - if the failsafe is triggered, all lights should flash (if not in pass-thru mode)
 - Some way of reversing channels (especially throttle) without spoiling throttle / brake functionality